mitchpaulus/neobem/doc/reference.inc.md

 ## Data Types

-There are two primitive expression types, the same as EnergyPlus
+There are two primitive expression types, the same as EnergyPlus, along with the boolean True/False data type.

 1. String expressions (or alpha in idf terminology)
 2. Numeric expressions
+3. Boolean expressions

-There are 4 higher order expression types.
+There are 3 higher order expression types.

 1. List expressions
 2. Function expressions
 3. Structure expressions
-4. Boolean expressions

 ### Strings